CLAM-community/CLAM-community.github.io/docs/code-of-conduct.md

 1. The report will be read carefully
 2. We will followup with the person who reported the violation
-3. We will followup with the community member whose behavior was reported as violating the code of conduct
+3. We will followup with the community member whose behaviour was reported as violating the code of conduct

 Based upon the above steps, we will to determine whether there has been a code of conduct violation